AnalystEric/Sales_Analysis_Pizza/README.md

 ![Screenshot 2023-08-20 at 17 36 20](https://github.com/AnalystEric/Sales_Analysis---Pizza/assets/127030648/902fce23-e2f9-45c3-8daf-f51d6eaff5b5)

-### 10. What is the most popular pizza by orders throughout the year?
+### 10. What is the most popular pizza by order throughout the year?

 ![Screenshot 2023-08-20 at 17 38 12](https://github.com/AnalystEric/Sales_Analysis---Pizza/assets/127030648/d9f8ff6d-8117-4fec-9cb9-491a0536c0f6)

-### 11. What is the less popular pizza by orders throughout the year?
+### 11. What is the less popular pizza by order throughout the year?

 ![Screenshot 2023-08-20 at 17 38 31](https://github.com/AnalystEric/Sales_Analysis---Pizza/assets/127030648/72db2bf6-455d-466f-930d-7ae7a277cb4e)

-### 12. What is the top 5 pizza by orders throughout the year?
+### 12. What is the top 5 pizza by order throughout the year?

 ![Screenshot 2023-08-20 at 17 39 34](https://github.com/AnalystEric/Sales_Analysis---Pizza/assets/127030648/3340f146-fc27-41b3-8136-b164be5dd780)